 A: As proposed, the new treatment plant will have robust treatment processes able to treat all anticipated raw water conditions in the Willamette both with respect to water quality and taste/odor to a level higher than the existing Hayden Bridge Treatment Plant drawing from the McKenzie River.

-A: No final decisions have been made.
-However, as proposed the new treatment plant would operate daily to ensure its reliability and operation when needed.
+A: As proposed, the new treatment plant would operate daily to ensure its reliability and operation when needed.
 This would mean some amount of blending in the system.